jmandrake/keywordcloud/readme.md

-# keywordcloud package
+# Keywordcloud generator using AWS Lambda
+Use this script to create a word cloud image generator using AWS Lambda and S3.

 ## To Do:

 - [ ] Build the app
 - [ ] Add pytest unit tests
-- [ ] Package the app v.0.1.0
-- [ ] Dockerfile
-- [ ] Github Actions: unit tests, deploy docker
+- [ ] Github Actions: unit tests, deploy to AWS Lambda

-## Testing
-- Live docker container via https
-- Batch text files
-- Batch URLs file

 ## Planned Integration with website
 SEO web tools: [amzto.com](https://amzto.com) -- add python app as micro service (new tool) and integrate in site's menu.